wbannick/wbannick.github.io/resume.markdown

 _November 2021 - Present_
 - Developed and refactored reporting for the Blocks web app; principally used Elixir/Ecto
 - Contributed new features and maintained existing features for the Blocks web app.
 Worked mainly on the back-end, but also contributed to the front-end.
-- Managed and updated geopolitical database with spatial data to reflect redistricting in the leadup to 2022 elections
+- Managed and updated geopolitical database with spatial data to reflect redistricting
+- Created and maintained district matching API
 - Created R package for interacting with our systems to clean, process, and prepare our data for analysis

 ## YouGov, Senior Data Scientist